SamG-Coder/nntc/README.md

 gradients pick the right mip on all three, so they are what the viewers ship; the next section sets the two methods side by side, including what the gradient form costs under anisotropic filtering.
 Nothing in the files changed:
 `lod_bias_level1` in the descriptor is the same number, applied a different way.

+The D3D 11 viewer has also been successfully tested on Windows ARM, Snapdragon X Elite (Lenovo ThinkPad T14s Gen 6-2024).

 **If you write your own consumer**, the one thing to get right: **the quarter-resolution texture must be sampled with its UV gradients scaled by `2^lod_bias_level1` = 4** (`SampleGrad` / `textureGrad`), so that both textures are read